kmdlogic/kmd-logic-file-security-client/README.md

 and add a reference to the [Kmd.Logic.Identity.Authorization](https://www.nuget.org/packages/Kmd.Logic.Identity.Authorization) nuget package.

-## FileSecurityClient certificate
+## FileSecurityClient

-The Logic FileSecurityClient provides APIs for:
+The Logic FileSecurityClient provides:
+* Certificate API's
   * Get a certificate;
+  * Get all certificates;
   * Create a certificate;
   * Update a certificate;
   * Delete a certificate;
+* Configuration API's
+  * Create a sign configuration;
+  * Get a sign configuration;
+  * Get sign configuration owner password;
+  * Get all sign configuration;
+  * Update a sign configuration;
+  * Delete a sign configuration;

 ## How to configure the File Security client

-Perhaps the easiest way to configure the File Security client is though Application Settings.
+Perhaps the easiest way to configure the File Security client is through Application Settings.

 ```json
 {